ParthGandhiNUS/tp/docs/UserGuide.md

 Please note that the user input NUMBER (shown below) must be an *8-digit number starting with 8 or 9*.
 Thus, please be informed and educated that our software only works in countries that have phone numbers that are 8 digits long and start with 8 or 9.
-To be specific, this is referring to a city-state republic in South East Asia, that lies in the timezone GMT +8 in the Straits of Johor.
-Some may debate that our time zone is actually GMT+7.5 or GMT+7, but it was changed to facilitate business deals and decisions with other financial hubs in the region thanks to our capitalistic overlords.

 Do note that the subject field will allow numbers as well, since lessons such as Chinese1E and Chinese1H are legitimate class names, which could signify express and higher mother tongue respectively.
 As such, it is on the onus of the user to not use nonsensical names for the subjects, to ensure that the database is sensible.